 Table of Contents

 Bottom Line: Both Companies Provide Affordable, Convenient Treatments

 You can choose either of these companies and you’ll receive quality aligners shipped right to your doorstep for a reasonably affordable price.
-SnapCorrect has the industry’s lowest sticker price, while byte has the industry’s fastest treatment time – two attractive advantages, especially when compared to the more expensive and time-consuming in-office options.
+SnapCorrect offers the industry’s second-lowest sticker price (behind only AlignerCo), while byte has the industry’s fastest treatment time – two attractive advantages, especially when compared to the more expensive and time-consuming in-office options.

 Two Great Companies, but byte Gets Our Vote

-There’s no doubt that SnapCorrect is the most affordable home aligner company on the market, but when you step back and look at all the factors that contribute to clear aligner treatment, we think that byte is a more effective, convenient, reliable option.
+SnapCorrect might be a bit easier on your wallet, but when you step back and look at all the factors that contribute to clear aligner treatment, we think that byte is a more effective, convenient, reliable option.

 Why do we rank byte higher than SnapCorrect?
 Two reasons:

 - Faster Treatment Time: Thanks to their proprietary HyperByte device, which uses gentle vibrations to enable faster teeth movements, byte has the industry’s most efficient treatment times.
 On average, they can achieve the desired results in just 3 months, compared to SnapCorrect’s average 6-month treatment window.